A look at some fantastic Google Trends Tips to help you get more from this massively underutilised tool.

 So, if you want to see how search volumes for Bitcoin and other crypto currencies compare over the past five years, Google Trends is the tool for you.

 That’s the most obvious way to go about using Google Trends but you can get much deeper insights if you know how to find them.
-In this article, we take a more in-depth look at this underutilised tool and some advanced tips for getting stronger insights.

 Here’s what we’ll be covering today: